pgavlin/aho-corasick/README.md

 x20 faster than https://github.com/cloudflare/ahocorasick and x3 faster than https://github.com/anknown/ahocorasick

-Memory consuption is a eigth of https://github.com/cloudflare/ahocorasick and half of https://github.com/anknown/ahocorasick
+Memory consumption is an eighth of https://github.com/cloudflare/ahocorasick and half of https://github.com/anknown/ahocorasick

 This library is forked from https://github.com/petar-dambovaliev/aho-corasick, which was heavily inspired by https://github.com/BurntSushi/aho-corasick.